The importance of good parent-child relationship

 If you want your child to grow up to be independent and confident, act now!
-Having an intimate parent-child relationship from now on can give your baby a sense of security, which in the long run, fosters social confidence and independence in your child.
+Having an intimate parent-child relationship starting from birth can give your baby a sense of security, which fosters his confidence and independence in the long run.

 Why interacting with the baby important?

-When the intimate relationship is built up, your baby has you as a safe base.
-Your baby knows that you will be there to protect and console him whenever and wherever you are needed.
-With the sense of security, your baby feels free to venture out to discover the world.
-It is this feeling of security and trust that helps your baby to learn and develop into a more independent and competent person.
+An intimate parent-child relationship can help your baby feel secure and being cared for.
+Your baby knows that you will be there to protect and console him whenever and wherever needed, giving him the confidence to venture out to explore the world.
+The experiences of being loved and courageous explorations will help your child grow up into an independent and competent person.

 How to talk and play with your baby?

 Even babies experience different emotions.
 When your baby is hungry, he will be distressed and cry; when someone plays with him, he will be happy and may coo or smile; when he is tired, he will get grumpy.
 As your baby has very brief attention span, when you talk to him, he may lose interest very soon, turning his head away and appearing to be irritated.
 This means that he needs some quiet time, you can stop for a while and let your baby take a rest.

 Babies sometimes cry out of loneliness.
 Give your baby more attention when he is calm by touching, rocking or talking to him.
 You can also play him some soft music and show him interesting things.
 In doing so, your baby will feel contented and learns that he will get your attention when he is calm, thus reducing your baby’s crying.

 Playing with your baby can stimulate his development in various aspects.
 The best ‘toy’ for your baby is YOU!
 Try to spend more time to play and interact with your baby, it helps to strengthen your parent-child relationship.